 Tepín peppers are part of a family of wild peppers known as bird's peppers, or chiltepins.
 In Florida they used to grow wild in the citrus groves and were called "Grove peppers"; and in Texas the wild turkeys love the fruit, and are known as Turkey peppers.

-Round and the size of a small pea, the Tepín pepper is our North American wild chili pepper, found in the deserts of Arizona, Texas, northern Mexico and parts of Florida.
+Pods are round and the size of a small pea, the Tepín pepper is our North American wild chili pepper, found in the deserts of Arizona, Texas, northern Mexico and parts of Florida.

 The Tepín's oblong and milder relative, the Pequin, is popular in the cuisines of India, Africa, and Thailand.
 The bird peppers have found their way by trade and travelers to all parts of the world.

 For the uninitiated, these peppers should be taken in small doses.
 Sue Dremann, the co-owner of Redwood City Seed Company relates how, "One of our customers has a restaurant in the Carolinas.
-He put Tepín pepper powder in a pepper grinder and charged one dollar a grind for customers of his barbecue ribs and hot link, for the people who really want the hot, hot stuff!"
+He put Tepín pepper flakes in a pepper grinder and charged one dollar a grind for customers of his barbecue ribs and hot link, for the people who really want the hot, hot stuff!"

 For gardeners, the Tepín is a small perennial bush that can live for several years, needing some warmth year-round.
 In cold climates they can be grown in a container and brought indoors in the winter, and then put outside when the nights are above 50°F. in spring.
 Tepín is a desert plant, so sprouting seeds need a little help. " Tepín peppers have to be tricked into thinking they're in the desert," she says.